Search results for

 The Sony WF-1000XM5 sets a high bar for call quality with its six-microphone array, including new dual feedback mics for improved low-frequency noise monitoring.
 These earbuds deliver clear voice transmission across various loud environments.
 The mesh-covered microphones effectively reduce wind noise, ensuring your voice comes through clearly, even in breezy conditions.

-Take a listen to our standardized mic samples and vote in our mic poll below.
+Take a listen to our standardized mic samples below.

 Sony WF-1000XM5 microphone demo (Ideal conditions):